caolan/async/README.md

 : Returns true if every element in the array satisfies an async test.

 concat
 : Apply an iterator to each item in a list and concatenate the results.
+Series
+  version: concatSeries.

 ### Flow Control